History of KFC in Timeline

 1939: Sanders Modifies Pressure Cooker

-In July 1940, Colonel Sanders finalized his "Original Recipe" of 11 herbs and spices for his fried chicken.
-This recipe became a trade secret.
+In July 1940, Sanders finalized his "Original Recipe" of 11 herbs and spices, a trade secret that remains a key part of KFC's identity.

-In 1950, Sanders was recommissioned as a Kentucky Colonel and began to dress the part, solidifying his image as "the Colonel."
+In 1950, Sanders was recommissioned as a Kentucky Colonel and began dressing the part, referring to himself as "the Colonel."

-In 1952, Sanders franchised his chicken recipe to Pete Harman in South Salt Lake, Utah, starting KFC's franchise model.
+In 1952, Sanders franchised his chicken recipe to Pete Harman in South Salt Lake, Utah, establishing a franchise model.

 1952: First KFC Logo Introduced

-In 1952, the first KFC logo was introduced, featuring a "Kentucky Fried Chicken" typeface and a logo of the Colonel.
+In 1952, the first KFC logo was introduced, featuring a "Kentucky Fried Chicken" typeface and an image of Colonel Sanders.

-In 1952, the first Kentucky Fried Chicken franchise opened in South Salt Lake, Utah.
-Sanders identified the potential of the restaurant-franchising concept, opening the door to the expansion of KFC.
+In 1952, the first Kentucky Fried Chicken franchise restaurant opened in South Salt Lake, Utah, marking the beginning of KFC's expansion through franchising.

-In 1957, Don Anderson coined the name "Kentucky Fried Chicken", while Harman trademarked the phrase "It's finger lickin' good" and introduced the "bucket meal" (14 pieces of chicken, five bread rolls and a pint of gravy in a cardboard bucket).
+In 1957, Don Anderson coined the name "Kentucky Fried Chicken", and Pete Harman trademarked the slogan "It's finger lickin' good", which became the company slogan.

-In 1962, Dave Thomas turned Colonel Sanders' bucket into a revolving sign in front of almost every American KFC outlet.
+In 1962, Dave Thomas transformed Colonel Sanders' bucket into a rotating sign for American KFC outlets.

 1963: KFC Becomes Largest Fast Food Operation

-By 1963, KFC had grown to 600 restaurants, making it the largest fast-food operation in the United States.
+By 1963, KFC had grown to 600 restaurants, becoming the largest fast food operation in the United States and popularizing chicken in the fast food industry.

-In 1964 Kentucky Fried Chicken decided to offer franchise opportunities beyond the Atlantic, with the United Kingdom as its entry point into Europe.
+In 1964 Kentucky Fried Chicken planned to expand franchise opportunities beyond the Atlantic.

 1964: Sanders Sells KFC

-In 1964, Colonel Sanders sold KFC to a group of investors led by John Y. Brown Jr. and Jack C. Massey for US$2 million.
+In 1964, Harland Sanders, overwhelmed by the company's rapid expansion, sold KFC to a group of investors led by John Y. Brown Jr. and Jack C. Massey.

-On May 1, 1965, the first British KFC eatery opened its doors at 92 Fishergate in Preston, Lancashire.
+On May 1, 1965, the first British KFC eatery opened in Preston, Lancashire, marking KFC's entry into the European market.

-In 1966, after being sold by Sanders, KFC began advertising on US television with a budget of US$4 million.
+In 1966, after being sold by Sanders, KFC began nationwide advertising on US television with a US$4 million budget.

-In 1969, KFC hired its first national advertising agency, Leo Burnett, to handle advertising campaigns.
+In 1969, KFC hired its first national advertising agency, Leo Burnett.

-In 1969, Winston L. Shelton developed the "Collectramatic" pressurized fryer to overcome the problems KFC faced in quickly frying chicken to meet growing customer demand, using precision time and temperature controls and self-filtering cooking oil.
+In 1969, Winston L. Shelton developed the "Collectramatic" pressurized fryer to address KFC's challenges in quickly frying chicken to meet customer demand.
+This fryer offered precision time and temperature controls and self-filtered the cooking oil.

 1970: KFC Reaches 3,000 Outlets